 Let your bedroom be your sanctuary and declare it a dog free zone.
-If you suffer from serious allergies, you may even want to make a clothes changing rule prior to entering the room.
+If you suffer from serious pet allergies, you may even want to make a clothes changing rule prior to entering the room.

 Installing an air purifier in your home is another great home remedy to help with pet allergies.
 One of the newest products on the market, doggy vacuums with pet safe brush attachments, are also extremely helpful for allergy sufferers.

-And, let's not forget that the more hair that you can wash and brush from your pet, the less there will be in your home.
+Let's not forget that the more hair that you can wash and brush from your pet, the less there will be in your home.
 Allergy sufferers have reported an improvement in symptoms when washing their pets once per week and brushing them daily.

-Many medications exist to quell the exaggerated immune system’s reaction to dogs.
+In addition to avoiding pet allergens, many medications exist to quell the exaggerated immune system’s reaction to dogs.
 The difference for those suffering with allergies can be truly remarkable, and the best way to find which will work for you is to discuss it with your doctor.

 If you suffer from extreme allergies, discuss with your doctor whether you may be one of the unlucky few who is doomed to be dog free.
 In this case, even if you love the companionship of dogs, it's best for you not to adopt one of your own.

-Instead, you can offer to volunteer at a local shelter.
+If your allergies are simply too strong even with non shedding dogs, then instead of adopting, you can offer to volunteer at a local shelter.
 Walking dogs out in the open air may not trigger your allergies.
 It would be a great way for you to help out your local shelter and get to interact with dogs on a regular basis.

-1. Feed high quality food
+1. Feed high quality food to reduce shedding

 This might not be the first thought to pop into your head when trying to come up with solutions to allergy symptoms, but by feeding your dog a high quality natural diet his skin will be healthier and shed far less.
 Be sure that the diet you choose includes omega fatty acids, even if you have non shedding dogs.